 Daša Lipovšek, PhD, CSAT, KPA CTP

 Daša is a graduate of the British Institute of Professional Dog Trainers, a graduate and Certified Training Partner of the Karen Pryor Academy for Animal Training and Behavior, a Certified Separation Anxiety Trainer, and a certified instructor for Puppy Start Right socialization classes.
-She is a Full Member of the Association of Professional Dog Trainers.
+She is a Professional Member of The Pet Professional Guild.
 Daša has trained her dogs for obedience competition in the U.K. and the U.S., and for wilderness and urban search and rescue.

 Daša has been helping others train their dogs for over twenty-five years.
 A veteran of numerous dog-training classes and workshops herself, she has observed first hand the glacially slow progess many pet owners make in a large class, as opposed to when coached individually – as well as how quickly behaviors learned in a quiet environment fall apart in presence of other playful dogs.
 To avoid these pitfalls, The Puppy Project online approach first helps the owners teach their dog new behaviors in the quiet and comfort of their home.
 Once the basic lesson has been learned, the distracting elements of real life are introduced one at a time, until the dog can follow directions in his or her specific everyday environment.

 Like many up-to-date trainers, Daša uses positive reinforcement exclusively.
 In particular, she is a strong proponent of clicker training, which opens the clearest communication channel with the learner animal.
 She specializes in starting such positive training at the earliest possible age, before the puppy has learned undesirable behavior by accident.
 Finally, Daša is aware that people, too, learn best when taught incrementally and with positive feedback.
 She strives to create a safe, supportive, and stimulating learning environment for both species.

 Q: Why do you emphasize “science-based” training methods?